Green-Schools and Water

 -

-Create a poster of our school's water cycle, showing where our water is sourced, where it is treated and where the waste water is treated
+Create a poster of our school's water cycle, showing where our water is sourced, where it is treated and where the waste water goes

 -